Coltishall

-Coltishall is a village on the River Bure, west of Wroxham, in the English county of Norfolk.
-The village is located within the Norfolk Broads.
+Coltishall is a village and civil parish in the English county of Norfolk.

+Coltishall is located on the River Bure and within the Norfolk Broads, 2.4 mi north-west of Wroxham and 7.7 mi north-east of Norwich.

+In local dialect, Coltishall may be pronounced "Coltshall", "Coltshull" or "Cõlesil/Cõltsul".

 Etymology

 Coltishall's name is of Old English origin and first attested in the Domesday Book of 1086 in the forms Cokereshala and Coketeshala.
 From 1200 onwards, it is attested in the contracted form Couteshal(e), in which form it has more or less remained to the present day (the l in the modern spelling is due to hypercorrection).
 The second part of the name is thought to derive from the Old English word halh ('nook') but the origin of the first part is uncertain; one guess is that it was an otherwise unattested personal name Coccede or Cohhede, and thus meant 'Coccede's nook'.
-But The Cambridge Dictionary of English Place-Names concludes that "the recorded forms are too few and contradictory for satisfactory explanation".
+However, The Cambridge Dictionary of English Place-Names concludes that "the recorded forms are too few and contradictory for satisfactory explanation".

 History

 In the Domesday Book, Coltishall is recorded as a settlement of 16 households in the hundred of South Erpingham.
-The village was divided between the estates of William de Warenne and Roger de Poitou.
+In 1086, the village was divided between the estates of William de Warenne and Roger de Poitou.

 In 1231, Coltishall was made a 'free-town' by King Henry III.

 Furthermore, from the mid-Eighteenth Century, Coltishall was a centre for the malting industry with many wherries being built in the village.

-In 1939, RAF Coltishall was opened as a base for the Hawker Hurricanes of No. 242 Squadron RAF, with the famous fighter ace Douglas Bader being based in Coltishall during the Second World War.
-RAF Coltishall continue to be used by the Royal Air Force until its closure in November 2006 following a Ministry of Defence review.
-The site is today operated as HM Prison Bure, which houses Male Category C prisoners.
+In the late-Eighteenth Century, parts of the Bure Navigational Canal were dug in the parish to make the River Bure more easily navigable for watercraft.

-Horstead watermill, close to the village, was one of the most photographed mills in Britain until it burned down in 1963.
-A reconstructed mill has now reopened due to lottery grants.
+Horstead Watermill, close to the village, was one of the most photographed mills in Britain until it burned down in 1963.